BPCJK/bpcjk.github.io/_pages/research.md

     </div>
 </div>
 <div class="caption">
-    Evaluation of directional elastic properties of structured materials.
+    Evaluation of directional elastic properties of structured materials using a one-test approach.
 </div>
 ---